cloudrave/OptimizerFrontend/README.md

 # Optimizer Frontend

-This is the Django HTML frontend for the Cuckoo Search / PSO optimizers.
+This is the Django HTML frontend for the [optimization algorithms](https://github.com/NicholasMerrill/Optimizer).